MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 8. Fixes to HTTP response codes
 9. Additional metadata in generated OpenAPI documents

-## How Do We Communicate Breaking Changes?
+## How do we communicate breaking changes?

 We make it a priority to inform you promptly about breaking changes.
 You can find breaking change notifications in the release notes of Data API builder releases on GitHub, and in the dedicated [breaking changes list article](./breaking-change-list.md).